mcmullengreg/mcmullengreg/coaching.md

 Prior to his second season, Greg joined the staff of the Red Devil Aquatic Club (USA Swimming) to work with the Stroke School (10 & under) and Novice (11-12) athletes.
 Prior to and after the high school season, Greg began working with the senior athletes until leaving for Rose-Hulman (NCAA).

 In his first season with Rose-Hulman Swimming & Diving, Greg focused on technique improvements across the board primarily in starts and turns.
 He was given the freedom to work with the athletes two days a week improving speed and techniques off blocks and walls.
-In the two years working with Rose-Hulman the team earned 30+ school records, 24 All-Conference Award Winners, four All-Academic team awards, four NCAA Division III national qualifying bids and two All-Americans (Swimming and Diving Headlines).
+In the two years working with Rose-Hulman the team earned 30+ school records, 24 All-Conference Award Winners, four All-Academic team awards, four NCAA Division III national qualifying bids and two All-Americans.

 After parting ways with Rose-Hulman, Greg joined the Northern Kentucky Clippers for the second half of the season but decided to put his coaching aspirations aside while tending to his wife and young family.